trueheart78/trueheart78.com/resume.md

 * Nine years of Ruby. ![ruby][ruby-logo]
 * Seven years of Ruby on Rails. :steam_locomotive:
 * Two years of Go. :open_book:
+* Five years managing the entire backend of a web service.
+* Seven years working in Healthcare and with HIPAA.
 * Nine years of being a huge Taylor Swift fan. :notes:

 <a id='side-projects'></a>